AdemGD/ATI03/README.md

 # Message Encryption/Decryption App

 This is a simple GUI application built using the Tkinter library in Python.
 It allows users to encrypt and decrypt messages using a Caesar cipher, as well as decode encrypted messages by trying all possible keys.
+The application also includes functionality to process text files for encryption, decryption, and decoding.

 ## Features
-- Encrypt a message using a key (1-25)
+- Encrypt a message or a text file using a key (1-25)
-- Decrypt an encrypted message using the corresponding key
+- Decrypt an encrypted message or a text file using the corresponding key
-- Decode an encrypted message by trying all possible keys (brute-force approach)
+- Decode an encrypted message or a text file by trying all possible keys (brute-force approach)
 - Copy the encrypted, decrypted, or decoded messages to the clipboard
+- Open and save text files for processing

 ## Requirements
 - Python 3.x